AbdullahIsmail2/Perfume-Project/README.md

 ## Key Features

-- **Product Showcase**: The website prominently displays the client's perfume products, allowing visitors to explore and learn more about each item.
+- **Product Showcase**: The website prominently displays the client's perfume products in a sleek and modern 'range' section

 - **Modern Image Gallery**: Incorporates a modern image gallery to visually highlight the products, enhancing the overall user experience.